-It is TOP's Recommendation that Both NCO's and Soldiers should be prepared to Define the Army Values below.
-You need to commit it to memory and practice, practice, practice Reciting it Out Loud prior to your Board Appearance
+It is TOP's recommendation that both NCO's and Soldiers should be prepared to define the Army Values below.
+You need to commit it to memory and practice, reciting it out loud prior to your Board Appearance.

 Army Values & Definitions

 Bear true faith and allegiance to the U.S. Constitution, the Army, your unit and other Soldiers.
 Bearing true

 faith and allegiance is a matter of believing in and devoting yourself to something or someone.
 A loyal

 Soldier is one who supports the leadership and stands up for fellow Soldiers.
 By wearing the uniform of the